DhavalKapil/icmptunnel/README.md

   Edit client.sh and replace \<server\> with the IP address of the proxy server. \<gateway\> with gateway address obtained above and similarly for \<interface\>.

+6. Check the DNS server at client side.
+Make sure it does not use any server not accessible by our proxy server.
+One suggestion is to use `8.8.8.8`(Google's DNS server) which is universal.

-6. Run the tunnel on your client with root privelages:
+7. Run the tunnel on your client with root privelages:

   ```
   [sudo] ./icmptunnel -c <server>